FM-SIREN & FM-FINER: Implicit Neural Representation Using Nyquist-based Orthogonality: Problem Formulation

-In this section, we provide the necessary background on signal reconstruction using periodic basis functions, the Nyquist sampling theorem for proper sampling, and the extension of these concepts to signal reconstruction with MLPs.
+In this section, we formulate the signal construction problem in INR and MLPs by providing the necessary background on signal reconstruction using periodic basis functions, the Nyquist sampling theorem for proper sampling, and by elaborating on how to extend these concepts to signal reconstruction with MLPs.